VoronDesign/VoronUsers/printer_mods/sse/Octopus_DIN_Rail_bracket/README.md

 Use default pcb_din_clip.stl x2, and print two parts and secure with m2 self-tapping screw.

-The bracket can be secured with M3 screw, without nuts.
+Octopus board can be secured to this bracket with M3 screw, without nuts.

 ![Screenshots](./img/octobk-00.png)